Should I Wait to Sell or List Now?

 Market conditions don’t pause while decisions are being delayed — they continue to evolve.

-Financing conditions can tighten or loosen.
+Inventory levels change.
+Buyer behavior shifts.
+Financing conditions tighten or loosen.

 In some cases, sellers who wait find themselves entering a market that is more competitive—or less forgiving—than the one they hesitated to enter.